kevinfengcs88/leetcode/README.md

 - I can check the LeetCode forums for the problem **once, and only once** I have submitted an accepted solution (ej. to improve big O)

 ## Structure of this repository/code
 This repository contains `.java` files which have solutions to the LeetCode problems of their respective names, minus the spaces.
-They are not intended to be compiled and ran, as there is no main method, nor does the class name match the file itself.
+They are not intended to be compiled and ran, as there is no main method and the files generate [BOM characters](https://stackoverflow.com/questions/1992933/illegal-character-when-trying-to-compile-java-code) upon creation.
 In the rare case that I have multiple solutions for a problem, there will be multiple functions in that file, denoted by comments as separate solutions.
 Otherwise, multiple functions in a file indicates that there is/are (a) helper function(s) that are used in the solution.
 The order of the problems that follow is arbitrary.

 ***